Cut Piece 1964: Paris 2003

-37 years after her 1966 performances, Ono staged a sixth performance of Cut Piece in 2003 in Paris at the Theatre le Ranelagh, two years after the 9/11 World Trade Center attacks in New York and the same year US troops invaded Iraq.
+37 years after her 1966 performances, Ono staged a sixth performance of Cut Piece in 2003 in Paris at the Théâtre le Ranelagh, two years after the September 11 World Trade Center attacks in New York and the same year US troops invaded Iraq.
 This performance included the additional instructions of sending a postcard sized cloth fragment to a loved one as a sign of reconciliation.
 This new gesture signifies an ongoing temporality, extending the performance beyond its container and into the future, as the potentially violent act of cutting becomes about mending.
 This iteration of the performance brings the anti-war message and the emphasis on the creation of future memory through commemoration of the past more clearly into focus.

 After nearly 40 years, when she reprised Cut Piece, her mindset was also very different from when she first performed it.
 Ono said, "Force and intimidation were in the air.
 People were silenced.
 Cut Piece is my hope for world peace.
-When I first performed this work, in 1964, I did it with some anger and turbulence in my heart".
-At the same time, she spoke on the stage: "Come and cut a piece of my clothing wherever you like – the size of less than a postcard – and send it to the one you love".
+When I first performed this work, in 1964, I did it with some anger and turbulence in my heart."
+At the same time, she spoke on stage, "Come and cut a piece of my clothing wherever you like – the size of less than a postcard – and send it to the one you love."

 Shinto Buddhism, clothing and the power of giving

-Ono has said the original intention of the piece was about the power of giving and letting go of ego, saying, "Instead of giving the audience what the artist chooses to give, the artist gives what the audience chooses to take.
-She goes on to say that during the performances she was staring into space, as if praying and felt like she was willingly sacrificing herself.
+Ono has said the original intention of the piece was about the power of giving and letting go of ego, saying, "Instead of giving the audience what the artist chooses to give, the artist gives what the audience chooses to take."
+She goes on to say that during the performances, she was staring into space as if praying, and felt like she was willingly sacrificing herself.
 Ono has cited Buddhist stories, specifically the story of Jataka, or the Hungry Tigress, as an inspiration for Cut Piece and the spirit of ultimate giving and surrender she intended for the performances.
 In the story, the Buddha gave to the world anything that was asked of him, even to the point of allowing a female tiger to consume his body so that she could produce milk for her cubs.
 In a 2000 interview she adds that Cut Piece reflected how she felt after the brutal criticism she received about a Tokyo exhibition of her work.
 "There were many things that were done to me at the time, and I kept fighting," she recalls.